Importing data using Google Cloud Platform

 When you specify the bucket. you will be taken to a list of files in the selected Google bucket, which you can select for download.

-Specify the file name(s) within the bucket in the Object field, separating each file name with a comma, and click Download.
+In the Object field, specify the file name(s) within the bucket, separating each file name with a comma.

 Working with multiple files

 - You can specify any number of files.
 There is no limit to the number of files you can download.